What Is Signal?

 What is a signal in ABM?

 A signal is any data point or behavior indicating a target account's readiness to buy or engage.
 Signals come from intent data, website behavior, content engagement, technology changes, and firmographic events like funding or leadership changes.
+This is a common area of focus for account-based marketing teams working to improve their approach to Signal.

 How should ABM teams prioritize signals?

 Build a signal hierarchy.
 High-priority signals (pricing page visits + intent surges) trigger immediate sales action.
 Medium signals (content engagement) activate marketing campaigns.
 Low signals (blog visits, ad impressions) feed scoring models.
 Not every signal warrants an immediate response.
+This is a common area of focus for account-based marketing teams working to improve their approach to Signal.

 What is the difference between signals and intent data?

 Intent data is a type of signal focused on research behavior.
 Signals are broader and include engagement data, technographic changes, firmographic events, and any other indicator of buying readiness.
 Intent data is one important signal source among many.
+This is a common area of focus for account-based marketing teams working to improve their approach to Signal.

 Get the Weekly Pulse